-The 25,453 hectares big Fanes-Senes-Braies Nature Park, founded in 1980, comprises the localites Badia in the Alta Badia, Braies, Dobbiaco, Valdaora (all of them in the Val Pusteria valley), La Val and San Vigilio di Marebbe (both in the Val Badia valley).
-Located in the heart of Dolomites, this legendary nature park is an elorado for hikers, mountaineers and mountain bikers alike.
+The 25,453 hectares big Fanes-Senes-Braies Nature Park, founded in 1980, comprises the localities Badia in Alta Badia, Braies, Dobbiaco, Valdaora (all of them in the Val Pusteria valley), La Val and San Vigilio di Marebbe (both in the Val Badia valley).
+Located in the heart of Dolomites, this legendary nature park is an eldorado for hikers, mountaineers and mountain bikers alike.

 The nature park is characterised by green alpine meadows, rugged peaks, beautiful mountain lakes as well a unique flora and fauna.
 As the name suggests, it is located between the majestic summits of the Braies Dolomites and the Fanes and Senes Highlands.

 Golden eagles, ibexes, marmots and chamoises as well as amphibians and reptiles live here.
 Moreover the area above 2,000 m a.s.l. is the habitat of mountain hares and snow grouses - on this altitude also the edelweiss, the dragonmouth and the Dolomite yarrow thrive.